Garden waste collections in Eastbourne

 Why are you starting to charge for this service?

-We are having to make this change to protect essential front line services in the face of reductions to the council’s funding from central government.
+We have had to make this change to protect essential front line services in the face of reductions to the council’s funding from central government.
 By becoming a paid service it means that in the future only customers of the service fund it, rather than it being funded by council tax.

 Can I have more than one garden waste bin?